rtrahan504/JoyfulStick/README.md

 Unfortunately, for all of the buttons and LEDs to be available to JoyfulStick, the windows "Game Controllers" -> "X52 Professional H.O.T.A.S."
 Properties page must be left open during use.

 Joyful Stick relies on having a vJoy device created.
 It is suggested to create a vJoy device with X, Y, Z, Rx, Ry, Rz, and slider axes, 120 virtual buttons, and 1 continuous POV hat.

+Included is a powershell script StartDCS.ps1 which can be called to start JoyfulStick, open the necessary joystick dialogs, optionally open TrackIR, and start whatever game you desire.
+You can create shortcuts to this script for convenience.